Substantive Motion UPSC

 (d) energy

-Option b – momentum
+Option b – Momentum

-Action and reaction ………
+Action and reaction forces

-(a) always act on the same body
+(a) Always act on the same body

-(b) are equal in magnitude
+(b) Are equal in magnitude

-(c) are in the same direction
+(c) Act in the same direction

-(d) always act independently
+(d) Act independently

-Option b – are equal in magnitude
+Option b – Are equal in magnitude

-(a) the result would be zero
+(a) The NET effect would be zero

-(b) the body would not move at all
+(b) The body would remain at rest

-(c) the body will start moving
+(c) The body would start moving

-(d) only (a) and (b) is correct
+(d) Both (a) and (b) are correct

 (a) Newton’s First Law